 Trinity Church has two especially talented organ scholars, Tom Sheehan (L) and Stephen Buzard.
 Both are only 18.
 So well did they know the music that they could accompany long passages from memory, so that they could watch the conductor more closely!

-riveting sermon, copies of which were available for the congregation afterwards.
+Canon Chivers preached a riveting sermon, copies of which were available for the congregation afterwards.